 Although a very simplistic way of judging a distance, it works.
 However, the NSC cautions that drivers need to account for weather conditions which can affect visibility and overall driving conditions, construction zones, other vehicles such as trucks, buses, and those towing other vehicles or objects which may have a harder time stopping or maneuvering in traffic, and what other drivers’ behaviors such as texting while driving, driving while intoxicated or drug impaired, or any other behavior which might cause an accident.

 Consequences of Tailgating

 While tailgating or following too closely is a seemingly minor offense, it can have serious consequences when it results in a rear-end collision.
 In the majority of cases, the person who rear-ends the car or truck in front of them will be found at fault as following too closely did not allow enough time to brake and avoid the accident.
 One can also be charged with careless driving in this scenario.
-A qualified West Palm Beach tailgating attorney can help an individual fight the charge.
+A skilled lawyer in West Palm Beach can help an individual fight the tailgating charge.

 Speak with a West Palm Beach Tailgating Attorney Today

 While being charged with Florida tailgating or following too closely does not seem like a serious offense, it can have serious consequences to your driving record as well as your insurance.